 Summer houses or outbuildings have countless uses, whether it be a new outside living room, a scenic office or space for the little ones to explore.

 The most common types of summer houses or outbuildings are constructed with a combination of brick, uPVC, prefabricated timber and concrete.
 Naturally, the size of the structure, the materials used in the build, and the size of the construction will affect the total cost of a summer house.

-To help you budget, we’ve put together the following guide that explores those costs and provides inspiration for your upcoming build.
+To help you budget, we’ve put together the following guide that explores those costs and provides summer house inspiration for your upcoming build.

 Some have even taken inspiration from the nation’s favourite reality show to recreate the Love Island look in the build of a summer house – see our Love Island garden cost guide for inspiration.

-To build a summer house in your garden you can expect to pay £8,000 – this is an estimated summer house cost based on averages in the UK.
+To build a custom timber summer house in your garden you can expect to pay on average £22,500 – this is an estimated summer house cost based on averages in the UK.